Representation

 PSG College of Technology alumna, Masters in Applied Electronics.
 Trained practitioner of Yoga.

-We welcome conversations with researchers and organisations interested in the program's scientific and applied directions.
-Write to us about your interest and area of expertise, we will be in touch shortly.
+We welcome conversations with researchers, clinicians, and organisations interested in contemplative neuroscience, self-regulation, or brain-computer interface applications.
+Write to us about your interest and background.